 Skip to 3 minutes and 28 seconds And, relative to glucose, consumption of fructose produces smaller increases in the circulating satiety hormones such as GLP-1 and leptin.
 What is more, fructose has a sweeter taste than glucose, and the sweet taste is known to activate brain pathways involved in the reward and motivation.
 Current research suggest that an excessive fructose intake may lead to impaired cognitive functions and memory deficiency.
 Rats consuming high fructose corn syrup performed poorly in an experiment in which they were learning how to navigate and escape the maze.
 The effect of fructose on cognition seems to be agedependent, since the impairment of memorization process was particularly noticeable in the adolescent rats.
 As it turns out, fructose is not that sweet.

 Skip to 4 minutes and 11 seconds Besides causing weight gain and metabolic abnormalities, a diet high in fructose may also negatively impact mental performance and increase appetite.
 Therefore, a good strategy for a healthy nutrition would be to cut down on sugar, eat less processed foods and check the ingredients tables.

 Effects of diets rich in fructose on our brain

 How does sugar affect our brain?

-In this video we discuss different forms of sugar present in our diet, and point at the necessity to distinguish between sugars considered better for our health than others.
-Since nowadays products rich in fructose are widely used in our diet, we bring up some examples of the negative health effects of high-fructose diet on our body, including neuroendocrine system and the brain.
+In this video, we explore different forms of sugar present in our diet and determine the necessity to distinguish between sugars, discovering why some may be better for our health than others.
+Nowadays, products rich in fructose are widely present in our diet.
+Therefore, we will take a look at some examples of the negative health effects of high-fructose diet on our body, including the neuroendocrine system and the brain.